 18. WordPress – Easy Modal Popup

-If you are using WordPress and don’t want to get your hands dirty by using one of the Ajax popup windows in this page, Easy Modal is one of the best native WordPress popup plugins around as attributed to the many positive reviews this pop-up plugin has on the WordPress directory.
+If you are using WordPress and don’t want to get your hands dirty by using one of the Ajax popup windows on this page, Easy Modal is one of the best native WordPress popup plugins around as attributed to the many positive reviews this pop-up plugin has on the WordPress directory.

 19. Joomla – Modal Popup

 On the other hand, if you are using Joomla, the extension Modals is a native Joomla extension which will help you create Ajax popup windows.
-This Modals can create links and also convert any existing link in your website to a modal pop-up window link.
+This Modals plugin can create links and also convert any existing link in your website to a modal pop-up window link.

-20. BootStrap Modal (Native)
+20. Bootstrap Modal (Native)

 If you are using Bootstrap natively and don’t want to add any additional libraries or are trying to keep external content to a minimum, Bootstrap has native supports for modal windows.